oVirt/ovirt-site/source/sla/external-scheduler-samples.html.md

 ## Filtering

 Filtering is referring to the act of disqualifying hosts from being a candidates for running a VM.
-For instance, a VM count filter may rule out hosts already running a certain number of VMS.
+For instance, a VM count filter may rule out hosts already running a certain number of VMs.

 The external scheduler ships with this sample filter doing just that: [Filter By VM Count](Filter By VM Count)